-“a 3-step system to get past your prospect’s resistance in the first five minutes of a discovery call”
+“a 3-step system to melt your prospect’s resistance in the first five minutes of a discovery call”

 “how to turn your strongest skeptics into your most loyal fans (without using a hard sell)”

-These ideas would be a first draft; I’d spend lots of time learning more about this client and about her brand and market.
+These ideas would be a first draft.
+And if Joan were my client, I’d spend much more time learning about her, her clients, her outcomes and her processes.

-Once you’ve nailed the message, you can poke around the lists of power words to see if you can make your copy even stronger.
-“Clarity trumps persuasion” is a classic copywriting maxim — worthy of a sticky note affixed to your computer screen while you’re composing.
+Once you’ve nailed the story, you can poke around the lists of power words to see if you can make your copy even stronger.
+You might decide to add power words consistent with your archetype…but the magic comes from your story, not your power words.

-If you’d like to work with me on finding the magic in your own business, and sharing your story, let’s set up a consultation.
+If you’d like to work with me on finding the power story for your own business, and sharing your story, let’s set up a consultation.
 Click here to learn more and get started.

 New to my community?
 Never worked with me before?
 You’re eligible for a 45-minute laser consultation, focusing on the major obstacle you need to overcome in your business.
 Click here to sign up.